When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Wahoo-Kickr-Run-Hot-Stuff-Lead

-Even seasoned running fanatics tend to steer clear from the tedious, mind-numbing experience that long treadmill sessions tend to offer, but the new Wahoo Kickr Run could change that for good.
+Even seasoned running fanatics tend to steer clear from the tedious, mind-numbing experience that long treadmill sessions tend to offer.
+Treadmills haven’t really changed much over the years, and I didn’t think they could get much better.
+But the new Wahoo Kickr Run could change that for good.

 Where to start?
 How about a built-in sensor which automatically detects how far away you are from the front of the unit, automatically adjusting its speed without you having to lift a finger?
 Not only does this make for a more natural (not to mention, safer) running experience, but paired with apps like Zwift, it brings a pretty impressive level of immersion to virtual runs.

-Speed aside, there’s another very clever trick hidden beneath the Kick Run’s chevroned belt — a pair of legs with wheels, which can adjust themselves to provide an incline and decline running experience (+15%/-3%) to simulate steep hills and drops.
+Speed aside, there’s another very clever trick hidden beneath the Kickr Run’s chevroned belt — a pair of legs with wheels.
+These can adjust themselves to provide an incline and decline running experience (+15%/-3%) to simulate steep hills and drops on this treadmill.
 Adjusting itself automatically on virtual Swift running sessions, you’ll be able to experience the brutal leg-burning feeling of hill sprints in real-time, without any manual adjustments required.
 Not only that, but it’s also capable of lateral tilt, to better simulate real road-running.
 We can practically hear the lactic acid building up from here.

-If you prefer taking matters into your own hands, there are also two independent lever controls — one on each side of the treadmill arms — which can adjust the incline and speed, with a mere nudge — and while we haven’t tested it out ourselves, we imagine that they’re far more intuitive than trying to hit a tiny button sprinting at full pelt.
+If you prefer taking matters into your own hands, there are also two independent lever controls — one on each side of the treadmill arms — which can adjust the incline and speed, with a mere nudge.
+While we haven’t tested it out ourselves, we imagine that they’re far more intuitive than trying to hit a tiny button sprinting at full pelt.

-With a maximum user weight of 250lbs/113kg, it’s a sturdy bit of kit, and there’s an equally heft price tag of $5000 to match.
-Set to launch in the US this summer with a global release in 2025, it could be the ultimate way to avoid the elements while chasing that runner’s high — though your bank balance is still likely to get pretty winded.
+With a maximum user weight of 250lbs/113kg, it’s a sturdy bit of kit, and there’s an equally hefty price tag of $5000 to match.
+It’s now available to order in the US, and is heading to the UK and Europe in 2025.
+It could be the ultimate way to avoid the elements while chasing that runner’s high — though your bank balance is still likely to get pretty winded.

 Profile image of Esat Dedezade Esat Dedezade Contributor